cran/multipanelfigure/README.md

 # multipanelfigure

-Tools to create a layout for figures made of multiple panels, and to fill the panels with base, lattice and ggplot2 plots, grobs, and PNG, JPEG, and TIFF images.
+Tools to create a layout for figures made of multiple panels, and to fill the panels with base, lattice and ggplot2 plots, grobs, and bitmap images as supported by `ImageMagick` (through the package `magick`).

 ## Installation